hqtruong27/hqtruong27/README.md

 </p>

 <blockquote>
-  <p><em>The doctor of the future will give no medicine, but will interest her or his patients in the care of the human frame, in a proper diet, and in the cause and prevention of disease. - <strong>Thomas Edison ㅤㅤㅤㅤㅤ</strong></em></p>
+  <p><em>I am a firm believer in the people.
+If given the truth, they can be depended upon to meet any national crisis.
+The great point is to bring them the real facts. - <strong>Abraham Lincoln ㅤㅤㅤㅤㅤ</strong></em></p>
 </blockquote>

 <p align="left">